-- 1. Following MLA Style, include your name(s), your school, the date, and the title of the paper at the top of page 1. - 2.
+- 1. Using MLA Style, include your name(s), your school, the date, and the title of the paper at the top of page 1. - 2.
 To include photographs, other images, and/or audio materials, add an appendix after the Works Cited page.
 Images may be pasted directly into the document.
 Audio files should be linked, e.g., via a Google Drive link. - 3.
-Convert the completed research paper, including the Works Cited and any appendix, to a single PDF file and upload it according to the instructions provided.
+Submit the link to the Google Doc of the completed research paper, including the Works Cited and any appendix according to the instructions provided.
+Contestants will NOT be uploading a PDF!!